 Understand that federal hazard mitigation assistance programs offer property owners substantial financial incentives—including grants up to 75% of project costs—to protect homes from flooding, hurricanes, earthquakes, and wildfires before disaster strikes.
 The Federal Emergency Management Agency’s Hazard Mitigation Assistance (HMA) portfolio encompasses three distinct grant programs that can fund everything from elevating flood-prone structures to installing hurricane shutters, with direct implications for your property’s insurance premiums, resale value, and long-term financial security.

-Property owners who invest …
+Property owners who invest in …

 Homeowner and contractor install an elevated HVAC platform next to a house with flood barrier panels and a rain garden, with shallow street flooding and neighboring homes in the background at golden hour.